tolomea/gatesym/README.md

 * gates.py - a convenience layer over the core that represents gates as objects making it easier to create networks of them
 * blocks - functions for constucting several functional blocks (adders, muxes etc) from Gates
 * modules - functions for constructing CPU sub modules from Gates and blocks
+* computer.py - OISC computer
-* computer.py - OISC computer, assembler and example programs
+* main.py - assembler and example programs

 n.b. the gates, blocks and modules functions (and constructors) all take their input gates (and any additional parameters) as arguments and return their output gate(s)